fishstaryx/project_GettingAndCleanData/CodeBook.md

 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## The tidy data set
 The output of the program is a tidy data set.
 There are 68 columns with the first two columns stand for the subject number and the activity.
 The following columns present the average of some measurements.
-The columns' names are shown blow:
+The columns' names are shown below:
 * Subject
 * Activity
 * tBodyAcc-mean()-X_average